YannikSahl/Spotifyne/README.md

 # Spotifyne
 Spotifyne allows you to
 1. View Spotify data to songs, artists and playlists using the official Spotify API.
-2. Compare prices for a single / album.
+2. Compare prices for a single / album (iTunes, beatport, Bandcamp, Amazon, Juno Download)
   - Show info about commission rate
+  - MP3, WAV, flac?
 3. Apply Spotify playlist and show best price for each.

 ## Tech Stack